-If such cheque was drawn by a company then it shall be the principle offender.
-Following procedure is necessary to be followed by the payee (complainant) before filing the complaint under section 138.
+If such cheque was drawn by a company then it shall be the principal offender.
+The following procedure is necessary to be followed by the payee (complainant) before filing the complaint under section 138.

 - drawee bank returned the cheque as unpaid;